AAAYYA/Chatzy/README.md

 # ❤️ About

-**Chatzy** is built to serve as a learning project for professional-grade real-time applications, scaling towards **a full Discord-like experience**.
+**Nubbly** is built to serve as a learning project for professional-grade real-time applications, scaling towards **a full Discord-like experience**.